slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README-Extra.md

 ROS nodes rely on tight time synchronization between participating machines.
 Default setup might not work well for you.

+There's a ROS2 specific [test](https://github.com/Boston-Robot-Hackers/handy) to see if your Workstation and on-board Pi are synchronized.

 Time sync info:

 https://ubuntu.com/server/docs/network-ntp